Canine Hip Dysplasia and The Story of Cody

 have to go through his with your dog, and your dog is easily put into a high degree of stress,

-have dislocated his hip.
-The other thing to ask before the surgery, is if the performing surgeon
+dislocated his hip.
+The other thing to ask before the surgery, is if the performing surgeon will be

-will be there throughout your dog's recovery.
-When informed of Cody's dislocation, I was told
+there throughout your dog's recovery.
+When informed of Cody's dislocation, I was told that the

-that the performing surgeon had went on vacation the day after his surgery.
-Now, the second
+performing surgeon had went on vacation the day after his surgery.
+Now, the second surgery

 I saw Cody nearly every day, driving two hours each way to see him in all kinds of Iowa winter